xmarshall39/KeepDrivingMusicMod/README.md

     2__Kevin Abstract__ARIZONA BABY__Peach.wav
     3__Kendrick Lamar__GNX__tv off (feat. lefty gunplay).wav

-will be used to replace Swirl, Dishwasher, and Drown in the soundtrack
+will be used to replace Swirl, Dishwasher, and Drown in the soundtrack.

+Note that each item in the format is separated by **two** underscores!
 ```
 - **Order Number** - Maps the song you're naming to a song from that folder's artist.
-For example, In the Crystal Boys folder, an Order Nuber of 1 will replace their first track (Nightlife) in-game.You can use the `songlist.txt` of each artists' folder to guide your order assignments.
+For example, In the Crystal Boys folder, an Order Number of 1 will replace their first track (Nightlife) in-game.You can use the `songlist.txt` of each artists' folder to guide your order assignments.

 #### 3. Run the mod tools
 * Open the command prompt in the location of your downloaded build